 What makes React Web Development so unique?
 First of all, it’s designed for scaling.
 The component architecture allows developers to write the code once, and then re-use it in all their applications.
 There is a vast community-driven component library online.
 React developers love the approach of reusability.
 From the business perspective, it saves a massive amount of time and lets you and the development team concentrate on the specific challenges of your project.
 It is a massive treat for every React development company.

 As a React agency, we love great React-based projects.
 Today we present you 15 stories of amazing React Web Development.
 Please, enjoy!

 Facebook has to be presented here for the very obvious reason.
 As mentioned above, it was created by one of their software engineers and since then it makes its way to Facebook’s front end.

-Due to its component architecture, it allows notifications, comments and posts reactions to be displayed in the real time without the need of reloading the page.
+Due to its component architecture, it allows notifications, comments and posts reactions to be displayed in real-time without the need of reloading the page.
 Same goes for the News Feed – new posts can appear there live.

 When Instagram was acquired by Facebook in 2012 it didn’t have the web version of the app.
 But it was obvious that they had to create one.
 The library chosen was, no surprises there, React.

 Since the very beginning of the web version of Instagram is 100% based on the React library.
 There are several cool features within the web version of Instagram that are made possible thanks to React.
 One example is Geoshare which allows viewing photos in real-time on a world map.
 Others are live hashtag counter or Localgram which helps to find photos that people post around every given location.